brevzin/brevzin.github.io/_posts/2020-12-19-cpo-niebloid.md

                               OutputIterator result);
 ```

 Easy, familiar.
-But consider the return type. `copy` by definition has to go through the entire input range, yet it doesn't return the end _input_ iterator, just the new _output_ iterator.
+But consider the return type. `copy` by definition has to go through the entire input range, yet it doesn't return the end _input_ iterator, only the new _output_ iterator.
 This is okay in C++17 where we have iterator pairs, since you already by definition have the end input iterator.
 But once C++20 comes around, we might not actually have the end input iterator, we might only have a sentinel.
 For example:

 ```cpp
 struct zstring_sentinel {